VisuMap/OpenVisuMap/TsneDx/Readme.md

   The program only supports the Euclidean distance.
 All numerical calculations are done with float32 precision.

 ### Installation:
-  Download and unzip TsneDx.zip; Then add the directory to the PATH environment variable.
+  Download and unzip TsneDx.zip; Then add the directory to the PATH environment variable, and to the PYTHONPATH if needed use from python scripts.

 ### Programmatical Integration:
   The file TsneDx.exe is a .NET framework assemly, it can be integreted into any .NET project by adding TsneDx.exe to the reference.
 For ptyhon users, this package inclues a sample program TsneMap.py that shows how to access TsneDx from python programs.